 People ask me all the time for referrals for genealogists, book printers, and other family history resources.
 Over the years I've developed a list of go-to people and websites that I use and am happy to refer others to.

-Some of these resources, though not all, pay me a referral fee if you purchase a product or service from them.
+A few of these resources (not all) pay me a referral fee if you purchase a product or service from them.
 I have no particular favorite—I list these people and organizations because they are good at what they do.
 Family history is a vast field where many different kinds of specialists are needed.

 If you have any questions or need help, just give me a call at 215-645-7766.